The nicest Costa Rica real estate closing of my life part 3

 I just went through the nicest real estate closing of my life as described in part I and part II.
-The long and tedious closing process of filling out documents and more documents after that to apply for a Costa Rica bank mortgage.
+This was a long and tedious closing process of filling out documents.
+And then more documents after that to apply for a Costa Rica bank mortgage.

-The real estate closing
+The perfect closing

-The most perfect Costa Rica real estate closing turned out to be pretty easy, since this was a transfer of shares of the Limited corporation, because I had made sure that the constituting attorney first wrote the necessary information in the companies´ books, which he should have done years ago when the corporation was constituted.
-After we received a certification from the CCSS and had the gardener sign off on his workers´ comp to make sure there would be any claims after the closing.
+The most perfect Costa Rica real estate closing turned out to be pretty easy.
+It was the transfer of shares of the Limited Corporation.
+We needed the buyer’s attorney who constituted the Limited Corporation to first write the necessary information in the companies´ books.
+He should have done years ago when the corporation was constituted.
+After we received a certification from the CCSS (Caja) and the gardener had signed off on his workers´ comp we were ready to close.

-This was not an easy closing because it had a lot of small details and the bank was asking for a lot more additional paperwork and extra work to be done, to be produced by buyer and seller in record time.
-Both are my heroes and I am looking forward to the next real estate closing like this, I hope it will be soon.
+Although this was not an easy closing, with a lot of small details, it was still the most perfect Costa Rica real estate closing I’ve ever had.
+Buyers and the seller are my heroes and I am looking forward to the next real estate closing like this.
+I hope it will be soon.
 You can see the buyer’s testimonial here (Keith and Marlin Watlington).

-If you like this blog, connect with me on Google+ or subscribe to my newsletter by clicking the banner below.
+If you like this blog, subscribe to my newsletter by clicking the banner below.

 I DO want to remind our readers that we appreciate any referrals you can send us.
-Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, when you meet someone who wants to purchase one, we appreciate it.
+Also, please remember the GoDutch Realty agents when you talk about your home in Costa Rica, we appreciate it.